daresaydigital/a11ychecklist/docs/audio/audio-for-max-3-sec.md

 Audio interfers with screen readers and unexpected audio can be distracting and distruptive for people with cognitive disabilities.

-If it doesn't automatically turn of then include a control for turning it off which is easy to access with assistive technologies (i.e. early in the page/reading order/tab order) and keyboard operable.
-It's important that the mechanism for controling the audio volume is independent from the overall system volume level, since the user still need to be able to hear the screen reader.
+If it doesn't automatically turn off then include a control for turning it off which is easy to access with assistive technologies (i.e. early in the page/reading order/tab order) and keyboard operable.
+It's important that the mechanism for controlling the audio volume is independent from the overall system volume level, since the user still needs to be able to hear the screen reader.

-The recommendation is to not play sounds automatically, only when user request it.
+The recommendation is to not play sounds automatically, but only when user requests it.